Cross-lingual Collapse: How Language-Centric Foundation Models Shape Reasoning in Large Language Models: Discussion

 \subsection{Cross-lingual Collapse}

 The evidence assembled so far paints a coherent picture: (1) Universal Drift.
-GRPO pushes all models toward the dominant pre-training language, but the speed and severity of that drift scale with resource level: minimal in Chinese, moderate in Korean, catastrophic in Ukrainian (Table~\ref{tab:main-table}).
+GRPO pushes all models toward the dominant pre-training language, but the speed and severity of that drift scale with resource level based on the prior work~\citep{wenzek-etal-2020-ccnet}: minimal in high-resource (e.g.,ZH, JA), moderate in mid-resource (e.g., KO), catastrophic in low-resource (e.g.,TH,UK) (Table~\ref{tab:main-table}).
 (2) Difficulty as a Trigger.
 A mid-resource model that is stable on GSM$8$K alone collapses after we inject a harder curriculum (Table~\ref{tab:Additional-datasets}), showing that \emph{task difficulty}, tilts the optimizer toward English reasoning.
 (3) Reward Design Matters, but Costs Accuracy.
-The language-consistency reward prevents collapse (Figure~\ref{fig:lancon}) yet removes much of GRPO’s accuracy gain, implying that the model \emph{strategically} chooses English traces to maximize reward under pressure.
+Mitigate algorithms partially prevent collapse (Figure~\ref{fig:lancon}) yet remove much of GRPO’s accuracy gain, implying that the model \emph{strategically} chooses English traces to maximize reward under pressure.

 These findings confirm our central claim: GRPO amplifies the linguistic prior that best optimizes reward, and the gap between high- and lower-resource languages widens as tasks grow harder.